andersonmaina/DSA-Backtracking-for-N-Queens/README.md

 <------HOW TO RUN----->

-Install python from officil website.
+Install python from officiall website.

 Create  new folder in the desktop.